-Given that turmeric helps in both of these areas, increasing research has shown the benefits of turmeric in fighting the effects and progression of Alzheimer’s.
+Given this gold yellowish ginger powder helps in both of these areas, increasing research has shown turmeric health benefits in fighting the effects and progression of Alzheimer’s.
 Of particular interest, is that curcumin is able to cross the blood-brain barrier.
 Not many substances are able to cross the barrier, in an effort to protect the delicate brain tissue.
 By being able to cross, however, curcumin is able to elicit its powerful anti-inflammatory effects directly in the brain, promoting more precise targeting of Alzheimer’s compromised tissues.

 8.Improves glucose control

 Every food we eat is metabolised and turned into energy.
 The most usable form of energy for the body is glucose, found in all carbohydrate foods.
 The body requires glucose for many bodily processes and for healthy brain function.
-But with respect to the amount I very closely controlled to prevent excess glucose from entering the bloodstream.
+But with respect to the amount, it is very closely controlled to prevent excess glucose from entering the bloodstream.

 This control is elicited by the secretion of insulin from the pancreas, which helps monitor the amount of glucose released into the bloodstream.
 For diabetes sufferers, the ability to control glucose is compromised, due to inadequate insulin activity.

-Consuming turmeric has been shown to have a positive effect on improving glucose control, which is good news for diabetics, but also good news for those looking to lose weight: controlling glucose levels helps control food cravings, hence helping to reduce binge eating or overeating and encourage weight loss.
+Consuming turmeric has been shown to have a positive effect on improving glucose control.
+Not only this is good news for diabetics, but also for those looking to lose weigh.
+Controlling glucose levels helps control food cravings, hence helping to reduce binge eating or overeating and encourage weight loss.

 9. Boosts immunity